gojun077/dalma_codeyez/README.md

 provide no info on WHICH problems have been solved.
 Leetcode does provide separate counts of easy/med/hard problems solved, however.

-Unlike Leetcode and Project Euler, Codewars provides both a total count of problems solved as well as info on *which* problems were solved and in what language(s).
+Unlike Leetcode and Project Euler, Codewars public API provides both a total count of problems solved as well as info on *which* problems were solved and in what language(s).
 You can also get information on problem difficulty rated from 8 kyu (easiest) to 1 kyu (hardest).

 The alpha version will calculate solved problem counts on the fly and will only store the last count and the current count of solved problems in the files `old_count`, `new_count`.
 If there has been a non-negative change in the count, an HTTP POST request will be sent to Beeminder API containing a timestamp and the positive delta.

+The following files will stored `~/.local/codeyez`:

+- Beeminder API credentials json file

 ### v0.2 Beta